peppeocchi/php-cron-scheduler/README.md

 ### Schedules overlapping

 To prevent the execution of a schedule while the previous execution is still in progress, use the method `onlyOne`.
-To avoid overlapping, the Scheduler needs to create **lock files**.
+This can be achieved either by creating **lock files** or using **Redis** for distributed environments.
 By default it will be used the directory path used for temporary files.

 You can specify a custom directory path globally, when creating a new Scheduler instance.